aamrits/frontend-interview-questions/content/js-concepts.md

 Higher-order functions are fundamental in functional programming because they align with the core principles of this paradigm:

-* **First-class Functions**: Treating functions as first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned from other functions.
+- **First-class Functions**: Treating functions as first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned from other functions.
-* **Pure Functions**: Emphasizing pure functions that do not cause side effects and return the same output given the same input.
+- **Pure Functions**: Emphasizing pure functions that do not cause side effects and return the same output given the same input.
-* **Immutability**: Promoting immutability, where data is not modified in place but rather new data structures are returned.
+- **Immutability**: Promoting immutability, where data is not modified in place but rather new data structures are returned.

-##### Example: Composing Functions
+**Composing Functions**

 Function composition is a powerful technique enabled by higher-order functions, where you combine simple functions to build more complex ones.